-Unified Communications, in short UC, is the buzzword in the communication technology space in the past few years.
+Unified Communications, in short UC, has been the buzzword in the communication technology space in the past few years.
 The prevailing circumstances have compelled companies to find unique ways to communicate and stay in touch with their employees, customers, vendors, and other stakeholders.
 Fortunately, UC came to the rescue of many organizations.

 Tech-savvy companies with foresight who already had Unified Communications in place enjoyed a smooth transition.
 But those organizations who were not future-ready found themselves scampering for solutions.
 Digital transformation became their priority.
 However, as UC is cloud-based, migrating to this latest form of communication did not become challenging.